Empty Cities: Image Inpainting for a Dynamic-Object-Invariant Space: Experimental Results

 \subsection{Transfer to Real Data}

-There is mounting evidence that models trained on synthetic data can nevertheless be useful for real world vision tasks~\cite{gaidon2016virtual, peris2012towards, skinner2016high, tobin2017domain}.
+Models trained on synthetic data can be useful for real world vision tasks~\cite{gaidon2016virtual, peris2012towards, skinner2016high, tobin2017domain}.
 Accordingly, we provide a preliminary study of synthetic-to-real transfer learning using data from the Cityscapes dataset \cite{cordts2016cityscapes}, which offers a variety of real-world environments similar to the synthetic ones.

 When testing our method on real data, we see qualitatively that results are not as good as with the CARLA images (Fig.~\ref{fig:SynthToReal}).
 This happens because such data has different statistics than the real one, and therefore cannot be easily used.
 The combination of real and synthetic data is possible during training despite the lack of ground-truth static real images.
-In the case of the real images, the network only learns the texture and the style of the real world by encoding its information and decoding back the original image.
+In the case of the real images, the network only learns the texture and the style of the static real world by encoding its information and decoding back the original image non-hole regions.
 The synthetic data is substantially more plentiful and has information about the inpainting process.
 The rendering, however, is far from realistic.
 Thus, the chosen representation attempts to bridge the reality gap encountered when using simulated data, and to remove the need for domain adaptation.
+Fig.~\ref{fig:Synth+RealToReal} shows how adding real images in the training process leads the testing in real data to give slightly better results\footnote{We perform extensive data augmentation --Gaussian blur, Gaussian noise, brightness, contrast and saturation-- to avoid overfitting to the synthetic data.}.
+Still, the results are not as accurate/realistic as the ones obtained with CARLA images.

-Fig.~\ref{fig:Synth+RealToReal} shows how adding real images in the training process leads the testing in real data to give slightly better results.
-Also, to further reduce overfitting to the synthetic data, we perform extensive data augmentation by adding Gaussian blur, Gaussian noise, as well as brightness, contrast and saturation variation.
-Still, the results are not as accurate/realistic as the ones obtained with the CARLA images.
+Differently, using a CycleGAN type approach~\cite{CycleGAN2017} would allow us to work with real-world imagery and hence delete this domain adaptation requirement.
+This approach would learn our desired mapping in the absence of paired images.